 The best running watches are the most versatile fitness wearables money can buy.
-The GPS-enabled running wearables on this guide are much more than just smartwatches with with a few added sport modes: a decent running watch should have an integrated heart rate sensor, a fast GPS chip, a range of health and wellness features as well as a sophisticated algorithm that provides accurate estimations of all key metrics tracked by the running wearable.
+The GPS-enabled running wearables on this guide are much more than just smartwatches.
+A decent running watch should have at least an integrated heart rate sensor, fast GPS, plus health and wellness features.
+Not to mention a sophisticated algorithm that accurately estimates all critical running metrics.

-There are numerous manufacturers fighting for the title of 'best running watch', including Garmin, Polar, Suunto, Coros and more.
-These well-established companies are neck and neck in the metaphorical race to keep up with each other when it comes to running watch innovation and design.
+Numerous manufacturers are fighting for the title of 'best running watch', including Garmin, Polar, Suunto, Coros and more.
+These well-established companies are neck and neck in the metaphorical race to keep up with each other in running watch innovation and design.
 Great news for us, runners, cyclists and triathletes, because this means that every new GPS multisport watch iteration is better than the one before and not terribly expensive either.

 Wearing a running watch is a real step up in terms of data and workout experience if you've only used the best fitness trackers and best smartwatches before.
 And although the gap between multisport GPS watches and fitness bands is closing, members of the former group is still considered the serious athlete's choice, even in 2021.